darcien/blog/content/p/picking-paid-live-stream-platform-as-viewer.md

 And most of the videos views and comments are weirdly exact multiples of thousand.

 Also, they stopped supporting Firefox on 2023-05-30[^hololive-fc-firefox].
-Which is a sad thing, but not a dealbreaker.
+Which is a sad thing, but not a deal breaker.

 [^hololive-fc-dwango]: https://web.archive.org/web/20230617152311/https://hololive-fc.com/
 [^hololive-fc-firefox]: https://web.archive.org/web/20230617155122/https://hololive-fc.com/notification/114